DOCS Mission Statement

-DOCS seeks to advance the clinical skills of medical students.
-It does this by:
+DOCS seeks to advance the clinical skills of medical students by:

 DOCS allows vital networking of its members via its popular annual meetings, its quarterly newsletters, its vibrant listserv and website, and its active committees, mentoring, and special interest groups.

-Clinical skills courses at 75% of U.S. allopathic medical schools are represented by the nearly 500 DOCS members.
-About half are active voting members who can also run for elected office.
+Clinical skills courses at 75% of U.S. allopathic medical schools are represented by the over 500 DOCS members.
+Approximately half are active voting members who can also run for elected office.